| Real Name | Roman Arkadyevich Abramovich |

 In 2020, during the COVID-19 pandemic, Abramovich paid for National Health Service staff to stay at the Stamford Bridge Millennium Hotel.[160]

-Abramovich donates money to the Chabad movement.[151]
+Abramovich donates money to Chabad.[167]

 Funding of Israeli settlements in East Jerusalem